hernanwilkinson/Cuis-Smalltalk-DynamicTypeInformation/README.md

 - New classes do not automatically store type info for their inst. vars or methods.
 - Changing a class shape looses all inst vars types and those of recompiled methods
 - Changing a method does not keep previous type info
-- Parameters do not store type info yet